 Character actor Corey Stoll brought the menace to Ant-Man (2015) for Marvel and Walt Disney.
 He's also appeared aboard FX's vampire drama The Strain.
 Stoll was born on this day in 1976.

-Audiences who suffered through the unnecessary Rollerball (2002) remake were rewarded with Chris Klein in a role previously tailor-made for James Caan.
+Audiences who suffered through the unnecessary Rollerball (2002) remake were rewarded with Chris Klein in a role previously tailor-made for James Caan (in the 1975 original).
+No fault of Klein's as remakes usually turn out the way this one did.
 Klein was born on this day in 1979.
-[Source: IMDB.com]

 When but an urchin, Kate Maberly found herself trapped in the realm of Fantasy by way of Stephen King's invention with her work aboard the TV miniseries The Langoliers.
+Other forays into the realms of the Fantastic include work aboard The Secret Garden (1993), Gulliver's Travels, Boogeyman 3 (2008), Rites Of Passage (2012), and The Ghastly Love Of Johnny X (2012).
 Maberly was born on this day in 1982.
-[Source: IMDB.com]

 Jamie Bell joined Star Wars' Hayden Christensen aboard Jumper (2008), the tale of a secret society of teleporters.
 He also appeared as Ben Grimm aka 'The Thing' aboard Fantastic Four (2015).
 Bell was born on this day in 1986.